Open Bible Data Home About News OET Key

 and I will not know bereavement.’

-in a moment, in one day:
+in a moment, in one day,

 bereavement and widowhood.

-despite the abundance of your sorceries,
+in the abundance of your sorceries,

-despite the great power of your spells.
+in the great power of your spells.

 10But you trusted in your wickedness;

-you said, ‘No one sees me;’
+you said, ‘No one is seeing me.’

-your wisdom and your knowledge,
+Your wisdom and your knowledge,

-this led you astray,
+it led you astray,

-11And disaster will come on you;
+11And trouble will come upon you;

-you will not know its dawn.
+you will not know its dawning.

-And ruin will fall on you;
+And ruin will fall upon you;

-And desolation will come on you suddenly,
+And desolation will come upon you suddenly;

-you not knowing.
+you will not know.

-12“Stay, please, with your spells
+12Stand, please, with your spells

-and with the abundance of your sorceries
+and with the abundance of your sorceries,

-perhaps you will be successful,
+perhaps you will be able to benefit,

 perhaps you will terrify.

-please, let them stand up and save you,
+Let them stand, please, and save you,

 14Behold, they will become like stubble;

-the fire will burn them up.
+fire will burn them up.

-They will not rescue their souls from the hand of the flame.
+from the hand of the flame.

-There are no coals to warm them
+There is no coal to warm them,

-or light to sit by!
+no light to sit before it.

-15Thus they have become for you, with whom you labored,
+15Thus they will become for you,

-your merchants from your youth,
+your merchants from your youth.

 ISA 47:1–47:15 ©